Why Did Romans Use Sulfur Inside Their Wine Vessels?

-He hired Haraszthy to be the manager of his lumber mill near Sacramento City, which had been operating since 1839 but had suffered financial troubles since its inception.
-Haraszthy became interested in agriculture, so he planted grapevines, eventually becoming one of California’s first winemakers.
+He hired Haraszthy to manage his lumber mill near Sacramento City, which had been operating since 1839 but had suffered financial troubles since its inception.
+Haraszthy became interested in agriculture and planted grapevines, eventually becoming one of California’s first winemakers.

 March 25th, 1935: Jean Michel Cazes, a French winemaker, was born in Bordeaux, France.
 He graduated from the Paris School of Mines in 1959 and then attended the University of Texas M.S. program, where he studied petroleum engineering.
 Cazes worked as a food products executive before becoming an insurance executive in 1969.

 He served on the board of directors for Bordeaux Wine Council (1976), Compagnie Medocaine, Bordeaux (1976), ID Systemes, Bordeaux (1979), Château de Cordeillan-Bages, Pauillac (1987), and Axa millesimal in Pauillac (1987).

 In 1968, he got married to Maria Thereza.
 His children were Anne Christine, Marina, Catherine, and Jean Charles.
 He was bestowed the title “Chevalier de la Légion d’Honneur” to recognise his contributions to French culture.